analyticalworkflows/TeachingMaterials/admin/README.md

 Most students took ~8-9 minutes.
 Need to clarify expectation for "Project goals" to be less about science and more about implementation goals.

+### Workflow diagrams
+#### _2020Fall_
+- Planned for ~20 min. of paper discussion (both Sandve and Shade & Teal papers), but (i) felt too short for both (despite mostly quiet students) and (ii) needs more structure (better to pose question and invite response than leaving flow open).
+- Need to discuss details of Shade & Teal diagram (Fig. 1) more explicitly (distinguishing features from flow diagrams in general) to preempt creation of (i) overly general, (ii) unstructured, reticulate, non-hierarchical, non-directional diagrams.
+- Breaking out into pair discussions seemed to go well, but little desire to volunteer sharing diagram in whole group.
+- Consider assigning finishing-up diagrams as homework to be submitted.
+- Consider splitting into two classes (with homework in between) to permit students more time to work on diagrams and then, in class, explain to each other / review each other's diagrams at greater length.

+### Coding best Practices
+#### _2020Fall_
+- Felt like a lot of time talking (e.g., took until 11:10 to talk about readability), so consider creating exercises instead.
+- Student request for resources regarding unit-testing.

 ***
 ***